 The Historic Vehicle Association will be displaying two vehicles from its registry, including President Reagan’s 1962 Willys ‘Jeep’ CJ-6 and the 1964 Meyers Manx.
 The 1962 Willys Jeep is very much connected to the history of Rancho del Cielo, Ronald Reagan’s Western White House, and representative of the man himself.
 This faithful, resilient vehicle provided years of service — and joy — to the President.
 And, the 1964 Meyers Manx “dune buggy” known as “Old Red” is recognized as the first fiberglass dune buggy.
 This vehicle introduced fun, lightweight and trendsetting design and sparked an American interest in beach culture and off-road racing.

-A vibrant exhibit floor will showcase all makes and models of classic cars, plus car enthusiasts will be able to explore the latest products and services needed to keep on motoring.
+A vibrant exhibit floor will showcase all makes and models of classic cars for sale, plus car enthusiasts will be able to explore the latest products and services needed to keep on motoring.
 Exhibitors include: Autogeek.com; McKee’s 37; Hagerty; BBK Performance; Odyssey Battery; Shell X; Borla Exhaust; Masterson’s Auto Care; Tub O’ Towels; Akzo Performance Industries, Inc.; Sikkens; Thread Wizard; Kicker; GREX; Reelcraft; Heacock Classic; Castle Country RV; MetroVac; Chequered Flag; Bernal Auto Style and Hillbank Motor Corporation, plus many more.

 The Classic Auto Show will take place on January 27-29, 2017 at the Los Angeles Convention Center: South Hall.
 Tickets are available online.
 Adult tickets start at $25 pre-sale and $30 at the door.
 Children ages 3-12 are $10 pre-sale and $12 at the door.
 Children 2 and under are free.